Does the father have to pay child support if not married? Or if he is unemployed?

 What happens if a person dies without a Will?

-The deceased does not have any control over who will inherit from his/her deceased estate if s/he dies without a Will.
+The deceased has no control over who will inherit from his/her deceased estate if s/he dies without a Will.

-If the deceased died without a Will and had no one who could inherit from his/her deceased estate in terms of the Act, the deceased estate will be forfeited to the State.
+If the deceased died without a will and had no one who could inherit from his/her deceased estate in terms of the Act, the deceased estate would be forfeited to the state.

-If you die without a will, you would not have had the opportunity to appoint an executor (the person responsible for carrying out all the duties involved with the administration of the deceased estate).
-It may lead to a delay in the procedure, additional costs, and frustration for the deceased’s family.
+If you die without a will, you will not have had the opportunity to appoint an executor (the person responsible for carrying out all the duties involved with administering the deceased estate).
+This may lead to a delay in the procedure, additional costs, and frustration for the deceased’s family.

 Suppose a partner in a cohabitation relationship dies without leaving a Will.
-In that case, his/her surviving partner will not be recognised as a spouse and will not be able to inherit from the deceased’s estate under intestate law.
+In that case, his/her surviving partner will not be recognised as a spouse and cannot inherit from the deceased’s estate under intestate law.

 Why you need to have a Will: